New Zealand EF class locomotive: Withdrawal and disposal

-Seven EF class locomotives have been withdrawn from service:

-EFs 30036 and 30088 were withdrawn from service following a derailment caused by a washout at Oio (north of Raurimu) on 7 August 1991 that also killed the locomotive engineer.
+Seven EF class locomotives have been withdrawn from service.
+EF's 30036 and 30088 were withdrawn from service following a derailment caused by a washout at Oio (north of Raurimu) on 7 August 1991 that also killed the locomotive engineer.
 After recovery from the site, the two heavily damaged locomotives were stored at Hutt Workshops until the decision was made that it was both uneconomic to repair the units and they would be surplus to existing requirements.
 Both were scrapped at Hutt Workshops in April 2003 and February 2007 respectively.
 Usable salvaged parts had been stripped to support the remainder of the fleet.
-30007 was laid up during the mid-1990s but was returned to service not long after.
+EF 30007 was laid up during the mid-1990's, but it was returned to service not long after that.

-EFs 30065, 30128 and 30186 were laid up in late 1990s and were in long-term storage at Palmerston North as surplus to operational requirements.
+EF's 30065, 30128 and 30186 were laid up in late 1990's and were in long-term storage at Palmerston North as surplus to operational requirements.
 All three were moved to Hutt Workshops in 2010.
-Two other EF locos were withdrawn - 30111 was withdrawn in late 2015 due to requiring an air compressor change, but due to it being surplus at the time KiwiRail used it's Bogies for another EF.
-30157 was withdrawn after catching fire in 2015.
+Two other EF class locomotives were withdrawn – 30111 was withdrawn from service in late 2015 due to requiring an air compressor change, but due to it being surplus at the time KiwiRail used its Bogies for another EF.
+30157 was withdrawn from service after catching fire in 2015.
 Both locomotives are stored in Palmerston North.

 In December 2016, it was announced that the EF class locomotives would be withdrawn over a two-year period and replaced by DL class locomotives, with the overhead lines remaining in place should the need for electric traction arise in the future.
-EFs 30163 and 30249 were removed from service in the first quarter of 2018, and EFs 30128 and 30186 were scrapped at Hutt Workshops in during the weeks of late-July and early-August 2021.
+EF's 30163 and 30249 were removed from service in the first quarter of 2018, and EF's 30128 and 30186 were scrapped at Hutt Workshops in during the weeks of late-July and early-August 2021.

-Overhauls
+Reprieve and Overhauls

 Following the 2017 general election KiwiRail and the new Labour-led Coalition Government announced on 30 October 2018 that capital funding would be made available to refurbish 15 of the locomotives at the Hutt Workshops, extending the service life by 10 years for their continued use on the NIMT electrification in line with the new Government's energy and emissions policies.
 EF30226 and EF30163 were transferred to the Hutt Workshops via the Wairarapa Line in November 2019 for overhaul by KiwiRail in collaboration with original manufacturer Brush Traction, now a subsidiary of Wabtec.
 By this stage only eight remained in service.